Teknasyon-Teknoloji/git-commits-style/README.md

 ## Introduction

-This proposed style guide will act as the official guide to follow in future Teknasyon projects.
+This style guide serves as the official guide we follow in Teknasyon projects.
 Teknasyon is a large company with many great and diverse developers, there are many opinions on the "ideal" style in the world of development.
 A unified agreed-on guideline will help us collaborate together, understand and appreciate each other’s work easily :)

 ## Commit Types